l00sed/vim-clutch/README.md

 On Ubuntu 20.04, the config.txt file would be located at `/media/$USER/boot/config.txt`

 **3.** If using a recent release of Jessie (Dec 2016 onwards), then create a new file simply called `ssh` in the SD card as well.
 On Ubuntu 20.04: `sudo touch /media/$USER/boot/ssh`.
 By default SSH is now disabled so this is required to enable it. **Remember** - Make sure your file doesn't have an extension (like .txt etc)!

----

-THESE STEPS ARE DIFFERENT

-**4.** Finally, open up the `cmdline.txt`.
-Be careful with this file, it is very picky with its formatting!
-Each parameter is seperated by a single space (it does not use newlines).
-Insert `modules-load=dwc2,g_ether` after `rootwait`.
-To compare, an edited version of the `cmdline.txt` file at the time of writing, can be found [here](http://pastebin.com/WygSaptQ).
+**4.** Add `dwc2` and `libcomposite` to the `modules` file.
+On Ubuntu 20.04, the file is at `/media/$USER/rootfs/etc/modules`.
+You can run:

 **5.** That's it, eject the SD card from your computer, put it in your Raspberry Pi Zero and connect it via USB to your computer.
 It will take up to 90s to boot up (shorter on subsequent boots).

-It should then appear as a USB Ethernet device.
-You can SSH into it using `raspberrypi.local` as the address.
+We didn't add `g_ether`, so is won't appear as a USB Ethernet device.
+Use `ssh pi@raspberrypi.local` to SSH into the Pi on your network.
+If you have multiple Pi's on the network, rename the existing hosts or use [Fing](https://www.fing.com/products/development-toolkit) to discover the Pi's IP address.

 ---

+Other Resources:

 Setup Headless Pi:
 [Setup Headless Pi 0 WiFi](https://desertbot.io/blog/setup-pi-zero-w-headless-wifi)